 The Village in the Rainforest has two market locations, the Original Markets and the Heritage Markets, both of which are open every day of the year.

 The Original Markets, located on the corner of Therwine & Thoree Streets, are as much an attraction as they are a local institution.
 In the 1970s, a group of local artisans and craftspeople established the markets in a bid to attract visitors to Kuranda to purchase their handmade wares.
 The scent of sandalwood and patchouli still linger in the air, evoking a time long gone but certainly not forgotten.
 This marketplace is not like most others – it conjures a feeling of whimsy and enchantment down its meandering pathways in the rainforest.
-Take time to enjoy a traditional tea ceremony at the Japanese Tea House or a relaxed snack of crepes and coffee at the Petit Café.
+Take time to enjoy a traditional tea ceremony at the Japanese Tea House or taste cuisines from all over the world.
 Wander the rows of rainbow coloured market stalls and dip down secret pathways, uncovering quirky shops and buskers at each turn.
 Fancy a game of mini golf?
 The Kuranda Original Markets even has a 9-hole mini course available to play a round in the rainforest.

-Across the road on Rob Veivers Drive, the Kuranda Heritage Markets lets you experience the best of Kuranda in an all-weather covered market, with a wide range of stalls offering locally-produced souvenirs including handmade Karma Kuranda soaps and the hottest chilli sauces on the planet (CHALLENGE ACCEPTED!).
-The market, nestled in beautiful tropical rainforest, also features native wildlife attractions Koala Gardens, Birdworld Kuranda and the Australian Butterfly Sanctuary, as well as Frog’s Cafe offering a place to settle in to calm those hangry pangs whilst pouring over discovered treasures and watching portrait makers and dreamcatcher weavers perpetuate the market’s mystique.
+Across the road on Rob Veivers Drive, the Kuranda Heritage Markets lets you experience the best of Kuranda in an all-weather covered market, with a wide range of stalls offering locally-produced souvenirs including the hottest chilli sauces on the planet (CHALLENGE ACCEPTED!).
+The market, nestled in beautiful tropical rainforest, also features native wildlife attractions Koala Gardens, Birdworld Kuranda and the Australian Butterfly Sanctuary, as well as Frog’s Restaurant offering a place to settle in to calm those hangry pangs whilst pouring over discovered treasures and watching portrait makers and dreamcatcher weavers perpetuate the market’s mystique.

 Kuranda Village hub on the corner of Therwine and Coondoo Streets extends the range of shopping and exploring opportunities with locally-focused retail stores all along the high street.
-For the sweeter kind of visitor, try the delights of Highland Whiskey Fudge at the Kuranda Fudge Bar & Tea Room.
 For something a little longer lasting, Kuranda opal stores offer the most Australian of all gemstones uniquely designed into keepsake jewellery to take back home.

 When next in the Tropical North, be sure to put Kuranda on your must-do list, and reclaim a little piece of magic from the Village in the Rainforest.